ClifHouck/boot-devstack/README.md

 ## Requirements
 You must have ansible and pyrax installed and configured to use this playbook.

+You will likely want an entry for localhost in your /etc/ansible/hosts file.
+Like so:

+    [localhost]
+    localhost ansible_connection=local

 ## Important Playbook Variables

 You probably want to change one or more of these playbook variables to suit